 Before starting to build a machine, you will always have to make some sort of a design.
-Sometimes it only has to be some sketches on a piece of paper, but for this machine a more precise three dimensional drawing was required.
+Sometimes it only have to be some sketches on a piece of paper, but for this machine a more precise three dimensional drawing was required.
 I made my design using google sketchup.
 Google sketchup is a free cad program, which you can download from the web.
 I found it was very easy to work with, although I had never worked with a cad program before.
 You won’t be able to draw as complicated designs as you can, by using other programs like Autocad, but for my purposes it worked just fine.

 My main goal was to get all of the proper dimensions for my parts, so that I could order them online.
 I wanted to see if all of my parts were going to fit together.
 Because the machine consists of a lot of moving parts, I wanted to make sure that nothing would hit one another while running the machine.